uberspark/uapp-SunFounder_PiCar-S/example/pid_shared/README.md

 - float pid_compute(int *sensor_data, int size)
 This function copmutation the correction based on sensor readings of line following sensor.
 Currently it accespts the digital values between 0 and 1 for each sensor.
 It needs to called in the main loop to get correction for that state.
 Returns the correction as a single precision float.

+## Ideal Parameters
+- THRESHOLD = 30 for dark wooden background.
+THRESHOLD = 150 for lighter background
+- Use calibrate.py to get an ideal THRESHOLD value in real time
+- PID gain: Kp = 5, Ki = 0, Kd = 0

+## Limitations
+- The current PID settings supports all smooth turns but unpredictable output for sharp turns.
+- Car is able to follow a sharp turn upto 30deg